 What’s more, for a real pop you usually apply liner right to the inside of your eyelid, making it almost 100% definite that it’s going to seep into your eyes.
 You know that goopy buildup in the corner of your eye that always seems to be there by the end of your night out?
 Chances are that’s heading right into your blood.

-Despite the fact that eyeliners almost always end up in our blood, and so too do the chemicals that go into making them, there is no regulations around what can and cannot go into their formulas.
+Despite the fact that eyeliners almost always end up in our blood, and so too do the chemicals that go into making them, there are no regulations around what can and cannot go into their formulas.
 Like all of our cosmetics, this means that brands can get away with using potentially harmful and toxic chemicals in our eyeliners to protect their bottom line, but not your health and safety.

 BEST NATURAL AND ORGANIC EYELINERS